CryptoKit-Team/OurCryptoKit/README.md

 ## 🔐 Security

-Security is one of the core priorities of OurCryptoKit.
+Security is one of the core priorities of CryptoKit.

 We aim to: